Pranavraut033/ats-checker/docs/llm-integration.md

 - Suggestions fall back to deterministic versions
 - A warning is added to the result
 - No impact on the ATS score

+You can inspect accumulated warnings to see budget/timeouts: `result.warnings`.

 ## Cost Considerations